Perodua Kancil

-The Perodua Kancil (also known as the Perodua Nippa in the United Kingdom, and Daihatsu Ceria in Indonesia) is a city car manufactured by Malaysian automobile manufacturer Perodua from August 1994 to 2009.
+The Perodua Kancil (also known as the Perodua Nippa in the United Kingdom, and Daihatsu Ceria in Indonesia) is a city car manufactured by Malaysian automobile manufacturer Perodua from August 1994 to July 2009.
 The Kancil is a rebadged third generation Daihatsu Mira.

+Etymology

+The Kancil is named after the mouse deer, a native animal related to Malay fable and commonly found in Malaysian jungle.